kinstephen/angular-azure-blob-upload/README.md

 How to use
 -------------
-Add the azureBlob service as a dependacy to your controller like so:
+Add the azureBlob service as a dependency to your controller like so:
 ```javascript
 angular.module('myapp')
   .controller('MainCtrl', ['$scope', 'azureBlob', function ($scope, azureBlob) {